Mute-Publishing/Archive/getting-started-guide.md

 First find an article in the [Mute Magazine Print Archive](http://www.metamute.org/editorial/books/mute-magazine-print-archive) that you would like to add to the collaborative bibliography.
 In this example we'll use the [The Metamap](http://www.metamute.org/editorial/articles/metamap-pull-out-global-map-charting-surveillance-and-privacy-projects) article from Mute.
 Have the articles web page tab open in your browser.

-On the Zotero website navigate to the folder you want to add it to in the Group Library and select it, you wil see the items already in the folder.
+On the Zotero website navigate to the folder you want to add the article in the Group Library and select it, you will see the items already in the folder.

-The folders in the Mute Group for the collaborative bibliography are arranges like so:
+The folders in the Mute Group for the collaborative bibliography are arranged like so:

 ```
 Archive/